istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 {{< /text >}}

 Note that the patches are applied in the given order, and each patch is applied over the resulting output from the previous patch.
-In addition, paths in patches that do not exist in the output manifest are created.
+Paths in patches that don't exist in the output manifest will be created.

 ### List item path selection